 - Last Updated: 08 December 2016 08 December 2016

-Although it’s a while away, I want to draw your attention to a very special event scheduled for December 5th.
-The Ossining community will be kicking off an exciting initiative next month to improve educational opportunities for Ossining's youngest learners, called Ossining Basics.
+The Ossining School District is kicking off an exciting initiative next month to improve educational opportunities for Ossining's youngest learners, called Ossining Basics.
 Ossining Basics is a collective impact, community based campaign to get our children ready to learn so that every child starts their school years with as much love, support, and as many vocabulary words as possible.
 Everyone can contribute and this is a community-wide effort.
-Learn what this initiative is about and how you can participate by attending the campaign's kickoff on December 5th from 6:30pm - 8:00pm at the Ossining High School Library.
+Learn what this initiative is about and how you can participate by attending the campaign's kickoff on December 5th from 6:00pm - 8:00pm at the Ossining High School Library.

 As we begin the holiday season next week, be sure to check out the many community events scheduled over the next few weeks.
 Visit Ossining's Burbio Online Calendar for a centralized list of fall and holiday events in the Ossining and nearby communities, as well as the following events and registration deadlines coming up soon: